-On September 14, the House Ways and Means Committee released new distribution tables on the impact of extending expiring tax cuts only for the middle class or for all taxpayers.
+On September 22, the House Ways and Means Committee held a hearing on the impact of tax reform on energy policy.

 On September 21, the Tax Policy Center published estimates of the distributional effect of President Obama’s Sept.
 19 tax plan.